 If there is a point where the seemingly disparate influences of Scientology and Satanism converged in this case, that was undoubtedly in the form of a rather visible organization from this period called The Process Church of the Final Judgment.
 This organization was founded by one Mary Ann Maclean and one Robert Moore.
 Mary Ann Maclean was born in Glasgow, U.K. in 1931.
 Robert Moore was born in Shanghai, China in 1935 but returned to England with his mother at the age of 1.

 In the early 1960s, Maclean and Moor met each other at the Hubbard Institute of Scientology in London, where both were studying to become Scientology practitioners.
 As a result of some intense therapy sessions the two underwent together, they ended up falling in love.
 Eventually they were married, taking between them the surname de Grimston.
-Around 1963 Mary Ann and Robert de Grimston left the Church of Scientology in order to found their own organization called Compulsion Analysis, a client cult offering therapy sessions modeled after mind-mastery “auditing” techniques developed by Scientology founded L. Ron Hubbard.
+Around 1963 Mary Ann and Robert de Grimston left the Church of Scientology in order to found their own organization called Compulsion Analysis, a client cult offering therapy sessions modeled after mind-mastery “auditing” techniques developed by Scientology founder L. Ron Hubbard.

-Over the course of the next two and a half years the de Grimston attracted a core group of clients that would go on to make up the foundation of The Process.
+Over the course of the next two and a half years the de Grimstons attracted a core group of clients that would go on to make up the foundation of The Process.
 This was what the organization rebranded itself around 1966 to reflect an evolution within the cult, referring to the way their various rituals and group therapy session were called “processes.”
-From here the cult began to take on a definitively religious character although had not yet fully embraced the particularly satanic elements of occultism, including an emphasis on apocalyptic violence that was to become fundamental to the organization’s theology by the time The Process evolved into a full blown church and felt called to begin proselytizing internationally.
+From here the cult began to take on a definitively religious character although had not yet fully embraced the particularly satanic elements of occultism, including an emphasis on apocalyptic violence that was to become fundamental to the organization’s theology by the time The Process evolved into a full blown church, and felt called to begin proselytizing internationally.
 This shift toward satanic occultism occurred following a religious transformation that members of the group underwent in Xtul, Mexico, where the nascent church had embarked on a spiritual pilgrimage.
 Members of The Process became firm millenarians after surviving a hurricane that solidified a pantheon in their theology which went on to consist of three primary gods Jehovah, Lucifer and Satan.

 Taking a closer look at the specific brand of dogma issuing forth from The Process Church of the Final Judgment, as the organization was later to be incorporated, is necessary at this point.
 Doing so will actually establish the thematic objective of this essay in three particular ways.